The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Experimental Setup

 \subsection{Data Collection}

 Figure~\ref{ProcessModel} shows an overview of our study, which uses data from {\sc TravisTorrent}~\cite{beller2017travistorrent}, a common dataset for CI build research~\cite{beller2017oops,ni2017cost,luo2017factors}. {\sc TravisTorrent}~includes builds from $1,283$ projects: $886$ Ruby, $393$ Java, and $4$ JavaScript.
 We exclude the four JavaScript projects, since they are not a representative sample of that language.
 Although the last build in our dataset was triggered on $Aug$ $31$, $2016$, we further verified in 2021 that all projects remain active and maintained by examining their commit history and issue activity.
-We also interacted with developers from both caching adopters and non-adopters by submitting pull requests to non-adopters and commenting on commits where caching was enabled, receiving responses from 78\% (66/85) of contacted projects.
+We also interacted with developers from both caching adopters and non-adopters by submitting pull requests to non-adopters and commenting on commits where caching was enabled, receiving responses from over half of the contacted projects.
 Each {\sc TravisTorrent} project includes builds from multiple branches.
-We consider only the main (i.e., \textit{master}) branches, since they are more active and contain more builds.
-We identify each repository’s main branch using the {\sc GitHub~API}.\footnote{\url{https://docs.github.com}} This yields $513,384$ builds.
-For each build, we collect the build job logs using the {\sc Travis API}.\footnote{\url{https://docs.travis-ci.com/api}}
+We consider only the default (e.g., \textit{main} or \textit{master}) branches, since they are more active and contain more builds.
+We identify each repository's default branch using the {\sc GitHub~API}.\footnote{\url{https://docs.github.com}} This yields $513,384$ builds.
+For each build, we collect the CI build job logs using the {\sc Travis API}.\footnote{\url{https://docs.travis-ci.com/api}}